mollie/api-documentation/source/reference/v2/payments-api/get-payment.rst

      - The routing configuration as specified during payment creation.

-       See the :doc:`Mollie Payouts </guides/payouts>` guide for more information on payment routing.
+       See the :doc:`Mollie Marketplaces & platforms </guides/payouts>` guide for more information on payment routing.

        If specified, the routing array contains one or more routing objects with the following parameters: